malcolm-kee/malcolm-kee/apps/v2/src/content/note/react-fundamentals.md

 Let's try to think how UI development is without React.

-Instead of deriving a UI from the state, let's try to update it our selve by updating it manually.
+Instead of deriving a UI from the state, let's try to update it ourselves by updating it manually.

 ```jsx
 const element =  document.getElementById('some-id');